 BLM activist claims permit for Juneteenth event blocked by Mayor Adams, who says it flouted rules

-The leader of a Black Lives Matter group in the city accused Mayor Adams on Wednesday of blocking an annual Juneteenth celebration thrown by the organization in a South Bronx park.
+NEW YORK — The leader of a Black Lives Matter group in the city accused Mayor Eric Adams on Wednesday of blocking an annual Juneteenth celebration thrown by the organization in a South Bronx park.

 But Hawk Newsome of Black Lives Matter of Great New York vowed Wednesday morning to go ahead with the event at Joyce Kilmer Park anyway despite the lack of a permit and the fact cops are already on scene.